Skip to content

 Internet of Secure Things

 IoT devices are quickly moving from basic Internet connectivity functionalities to more complex analysis capabilities using data streams to discover facts about the world, interacting with humans and other devices at a higher level of abstraction.
-Furthermore, with billions of connected devices and more intensive data collection, security and privacy protection techniques have become a paramount concern.
-Privacy protection must be addressed at the design level, such as with data minimisation principles and data usage control to mitigate privacy leakages as much as possible.
+Furthermore, with billions of connected devices and more intensive data collection, security, and privacy protection techniques have become a paramount concern.
+Privacy protection must be addressed at the design level, such as with data minimisation principles and data usage control, to mitigate privacy leakages as much as possible.
 Modern cryptographic schemes, such as attribute-based credentials and group signatures, can help implement privacy-preserving design concepts.
 Finding the right balance between security, availability, and privacy is essential.
-Several issues should be solved, including the combination of security and privacy by design solutions and quantum resistance, integration of distributed ledgers and efficient blockchain technologies and AI-assisted security techniques.
+Several issues should be solved, including combining security and privacy by designing solutions and quantum resistance, integrating distributed ledgers, efficient blockchain technologies, and AI-assisted security techniques.

 Strategic Priorities